BSR Stars S3 – Smart specialisation through cross-sectoral Bio-, Circular- and Digital ecosystems

 Study visit on industrial symbiosis in Kalundborg and Helsingborg, 8-9 May 2017

-A study visit on Industrial Symbiosis including business and municipal perspectives was organised to Kalundborg in Denmark and Helsingborg in Sweden.
+A study visit on Industrial Symbiosis with business and municipal perspectives was organised to Kalundborg in Denmark and Helsingborg in Sweden.
 30 circular economy experts from Finland, Sweden, Norway, Lithuania and Denmark took part in the visit.
 The event was organised by the Nordic Council of Ministers, Nordregio and the Swedish Agency for Economic and Regional Growth.

 Industrial Symbiosis is about providing opportunities for companies to reduce costs of production inputs and/or increase value of outputs through exploitation of side streams.
 Kalundborg Industrial Symbiosis is a well-known example of sustained symbiosis development. in Kalundborg about 20 companies participate in the cycle of buying and selling waste products.
 The residual products circulated and traded include steam, dust, gases, heat, slurry or other waste products that can be physically transported from one enterprise to another.